anuk1998/Tiriande-1/Snarl/Planning/plan.md

 * This class will include all the fields from `Tile` interface along with the following:
     * `boolean isAvailable` -- indicates if it is an open tile
     * `boolean containsKey` -- indicates if that tile holds the exit key
-* The `WhiteTile` class methods will include the same methods in the `Tile` interface along with these additional methods:
-    * Getters and setters
+* The `WhiteTile` class methods will include the same methods in the `Tile` interface along with these additional methods: Getters and setters

 The `ExitTile` class represents a tile in a room in a level that is the exit to that level.
 This class implements the `Tile` interface and will include all the fields from that interface along with the following:
     * `boolean isUnlocked` -- indicates if the exit has been unlocked or not (i.e. has the key been found)
-* The class methods will include the same methods in the `Tile` interface along with these additional methods:
-    * `boolean setUnlocked` -- sets `boolean isUnlocked` to true
+* The class methods will include the same methods in the `Tile` interface along with this additional method:`boolean setUnlocked` -- sets `boolean isUnlocked` to true

 All the classes, interfaces, and methods listed above would constitute the server side of the game.
 This is because it contains all the fundamental knowledge and functionality that makes up the game.
 The client, on the other hand, would be the side that interacts with the users seeking to play the game, acting as a middle-man between the players and the server.
 The client only needs to know the user’s desires and what decisions they would like to make.
 Those instructions will be passed into the client, who will ensure they are appropriate, and if so, they will then be sent over to the server for the server to follow those instructions.
 In terms of common knowledge, the server and the client will communicate through mutual TCP/IP socket connections.
 The main "knowledge" they will share in addition to their network communication, is what the user "wants", i.e., whichever move or play the user asks for.
 A diagram of this communication topology can be found in the `local.md` file.